 On program execution the flow query file is parsed using the Python PLY [3] module that provides a lexer and parser.
 After successful execution an instance of that parser class is then passed to all stages of the pipeline that is to be executed.
 Each of the stages (splitter, filter, grouper, groupfilter, merger, ungrouper) is implemented as Python class.
 Each of these classes consists of a validator and an execution module.
 The module that is executed by the main script flowy.py is the validator class that checks the result of the parser for integrity and only then executes the execution module.
 Each part of the pipeline in addition to the parser instance is also given an instance of the previous pipeline step.
 Every created branch is handled by a separate thread.
 Since the grouper passes on group records instead of flow records it will save the flow records it receives into a temporary storage and tag them with the group and subgroup they belong to.
 The grouped flow records are later on retrieved by the ungrouper.
 As the splitter's only task is to distribute flow records to the filters, the actual implementation applies the filters first and only then lets the splitter distribute the data into each branch that matches the filter rules.
 This interchange avoids a repetitive execution of similar filtering rules at each of the branches and also avoids needless copying of flow records from one branch to the next.

-4.1 Python Implementation Performance Issues
+4.1 Performance Issues

 One of the biggest inhibitors to performance is Python [14], the language Flowy was implemented in.
 Performance is wasted by the interpreted and weakly typed nature of Python as well as aspects like: repeatedly creating and destroying dictionaries and lists, looking up and changing items in them, passing them around, repeatedly calling functions, non-local variable lookup, usage of immutable objects, using range instead of xrange and much more, which would go beyond the scope of this section.
-Most of these problems can simply be solved by not using Python for them but to implement them in C.
+Most of these problems can be solved by switching from Python to C.

-Another big overhead is created using PyTables [2] as it adds complexity where simplicity is needed and also requires a prior conversion of the input data which adds additional hassle.
+Another big overhead is created using PyTables [2] as it adds complexity where simplicity is needed.
+Pytables also requires a conversion of the input data prior to its processing, which adds to the overhead.